 What is Creme Legere? (crème légère)

-Crème Légère or Creme Legere (light cream) is a mix of Creme Patissiere (cream pastry) and freshly whipped cream.
+Crème Légère in English or Creme Legere means light cream.
+It is a mix of Creme Patissiere (cream pastry) often shortened to creme pate and freshly whipped cream.
 A wonderful luxurious filling for any cake.

 Recipes using Creme Patissiere

 You can use the Crème Pâtissière in all forms of baking including Trifles and Tarts.
 Such as this Raspberry and Blueberry Custard Tart.